 Tweens, Teens, And Adults

-If there were one solitary, iconic structure representing Disney’s Hollywood Studios, The Twilight Zone Tower of Terror is probably it.
-It genuinely towers in the distance and can be seen from Walt Disney World’s skyline at many different viewpoints.
+If there were one solitary, iconic structure representing Disney’s Hollywood Studios, it would be The Twilight Zone Tower of Terror.
+Genuinely towering in the distance, the attraction is part of Walt Disney World’s skyline.

 Is the Tower of Terror Scary?

+Yes, for some, this attraction is scary.
+You will be in a dark, enclosed space during the ride.
 For many, the Tower of Terror is a mind-over-matter type experience.
-Additionally, it’s a top priority for thrill-seekers.
+It’s a top priority for thrill-seekers.

 Those with a fear of heights are probably better off watching from afar.
 However, even watching the Tower of Terror operate from the ground outside can be intimidating.